 Consider enlisting a friend who shares the same goals.

-Instead of reaching for sugary foods when a person is hungry, they could try reaching for healthier snacks, such as nuts.
+Instead of reaching for sugary foods when a person is hungry, they could try consuming healthier snacks, such as nuts.

 8. Set realistic goals

 It is important that a person does not try to lose too much weight too quickly or push themselves too hard to hit unrealistic fitness goals.

 Not reaching ambitious goals could lead to a person feeling discouraged.
 They may be less likely to stick to their diet and exercise routine if they do not see the results they were hoping for straight away.

 Instead, people should work up to these ideal goals by setting smaller,